from "Management"

 ---I ended by saying that “The manning of their department is so low, it’s irresponsible.
 It’s almost criminal, in my opinion”.

-was built to burn”; they “fought every attempted at code enforcement”; and “fire department manning is low.”
+---By the time it was aired, most of my statements had been edited except “Fairbanks was built to burn”; they “fought every attempted at code enforcement”; and “fire department manning is low.”

+….
 I was chatting on the phone with Anchorage Fire Chief Larry Langston.
 I told him about some of the data I put in the letter (to Fairbanks city manager) and he told me that he had gone to school with the president of the Fairbanks fire fighters union, Dave Rockney.
 He thought Rockney, who had been under tremendous pressure lately, could use some of the information that I’d sent to the (Fairbanks) city manager. ...